AmitKumarDas/metac/README.md

 # Metac `pronounced [meta-see]`
-It is metacontroller and more.
+It is [metacontroller](https://github.com/GoogleCloudPlatform/metacontroller) and more.
 This has additional custom resources as required by OpenEBS.
 It will also package itself to be imported as a library by other Kubernetes operator based projects.

-Metac follows the same licensing as that of Metacontroller i.e. [Apache License 2.0](LICENSE).

-The original metacontroller project details is listed below.
+Metac tries to be compatible with the original one.
+However, there may be breaking changes that one needs to be careful about.
+If one has been using the original metacontroller and tries to use metac, then one should be aware of below changes:
+- Metac uses a different api group for the custom resources
+    - i.e. `apiVersion: metac.openebs.io/v1alpha1`
+- Metac is by default installed in `metac` namespace

+Licensing, documentation and thought processes remain same.

-## Metacontroller
+## Motivation

 Metacontroller is an add-on for Kubernetes that makes it easy to write and deploy [custom controllers](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#custom-controllers) in the form of [simple scripts](https://metacontroller.app).

-This is not an officially supported Google product.
-Although this open-source project was started by [GKE](https://cloud.google.com/kubernetes-engine/), the add-on works the same in any Kubernetes cluster.

 ## Documentation

 Please see the [documentation site](https://metacontroller.app) for details on how to install, use, or contribute to Metacontroller.

 ## Contact